 Amla (emblica officinalis)

-Amla is an effective herb in treating peptic ulcer.
-It almost has an instant relieving effect from heartburn.
+Amla can be an effective herb in treating peptic ulcer.
+It is considered very potent in relieving effect from heartburn.
 Research has proven that amla is packed with antiulcer, cytoprotective and antisecretory properties; the possession of which makes it a potential treating agent for peptic ulcers.

 Rose flowers have been increasingly used in treatments for peptic ulcers because of its healing impact on the stomach ulcers and the irritations caused by stomach ulcers.

 Giloy - Tinospora Cordifolia

 Giloy (Tinospora Cordifolia) soothes the inflamed and eroded mucous lining of the digestive tract.
 It helps to protect both the stomach as well as duodenum by increasing the production of mucin, which helps in protecting the lining of these organs against the over-production of stomach acid.

 Bansalochan is a very good natural remedy for stomach ulcers.
 It is quite popular in Ayurveda as one of the most effective remedies so far.

 Chandan (sandalwood) is an effective Ayurvedic remedy for treating peptic ulcers due to its inherent antiulcer properties.